ubidefeo/Time/Readme.txt

 weekdayOffset(uint8_t o);

 Functions for managing the timer services are:
-setTime(t);             // set the system time to the give time t setTime(hr,min,sec,day,mnth,yr); // alternative to above, yr is 2 or 4 digit yr (2010 or 10 sets year to 2010) adjustTime(adjustment); // adjust system time by adding the adjustment value
+setTime(t);             // set the system time to the given time t setTime(hr,min,sec,day,mnth,yr); // alternative to above, yr is 2 or 4 digit yr (2010 or 10 sets year to 2010) adjustTime(adjustment); // adjust system time by adding the adjustment value